sdsc-complecs/data-management/tutorials/download.md

 The aim of this tutorial is to introduce you to command-line tools that are useful for downloading data from the internet and verifing the data is correct.
 The dataset we'll be working with is the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a well-known machine learning dataset that consists of 60K 32x32 colour images broken out into 10 classes, with 6000 images per class.

-Let's get started by logging into Expanse with your account either via the [Expanse User Portal](https://portal.expanse.sdsc.edu) or directly via SSH.
+Let's get started by logging into Expanse with your account either via the [Expanse User Portal](https://portal.expanse.sdsc.edu) or directly via `ssh`.